tudoanh/web2mcp/memory-bank/progress.md

 *This file tracks what works, what's left to build, the current status, known issues, and the evolution of project decisions.*

-## Current Status (as of 2025-04-16 11:45 AM)
+## Current Status (as of 2025-04-16 10:36 PM)

-*   **Phase:** Initial Implementation (UI, Structure, API, MCP Server Enhancements).
+*   **Phase:** Initial Implementation (UI, Structure, API, MCP Server Enhancements, Documentation).
 *   **Overall Progress:** Project planned, Memory Bank initialized.
 Core Django structure for the `crawler` app is set up (model, migrations, basic form, view, template, URL routing).
 Django API endpoints (`/api/search_pages/`, `/api/get_content/`) are implemented.
 The MCP server (`web2mcp-server`) is functional and enhanced.
 Dependencies are listed in `requirements.txt`.
+A `README.md` file has been created.
 The application can run, display the form, accept URL submissions (but doesn't crawl yet), and the MCP server can interact with the enhanced API.

 ## What Works